gitreunion/datacup-challenge-esi-flipside/README.en.md

 ### **Contributing**

-If you wish to conribute to this project, please follow the [recommendations](/CONTRIBUTING.md).
+If you wish to contribute to this project, please follow the [recommendations](/CONTRIBUTING.md).

 ### **Licence**